 Item 3: 6″ Israeli Bandage

 This particular bandage has a 6″ x 9″ non-adherent pad.
-The non-adherent aspect of the pad reduces pain when removing the bandage!
+The non-adherent aspect of the pad reduces pain when removing the dressing!
 The sterile packaging can act as an improvised chest seal, and if you just had a huh moment, don’t worry – we’ll cover chest seals further below.

 How to Apply an Israeli Bandage